paradoxicalsphere/WorkplaceDAO/SolutionApproach.md

 DAO tokens may relate directly to forms of compensation, such as or similar to stock options.

 For example, the solution scope may include, but not be limited to, deciding disbursements to selected charities and not-for-profit organizations within the local community that the organization may support.
-When designing a DAO, the solution approach informs the solution scope.

 Customers may benefit from improved organizational responsiveness and engagement that a DAO may enable.